makandra/edge_rider/README.md

     # Rails 3 relation
     Post.where(:id => [1, 2]).to_sql
     # => SELECT `posts`.* FROM `posts` WHERE `posts.id` IN (1, 2)

+*Implementation note*: Rails 3+ implements `#to_sql`.
+Edge Rider backports this method to Rails 2 so you can use it regardless of your Rails version.

+### Simplify a complex relation for better chainability

+In theory you can take any relation and extend it with additional joins or conditions.
+We call this *chaining** relations.

+In practice chaining becomes problematic as relation chains grow more complex.
+In particular having JOINs in your relation will reduce the relations's ability to be chained with additional JOINs without crashes or side effects.
+This is because ActiveRecord doesn't really "understand" your relation chain, it only mashes together strings that mostly happen to look like a MySQL query in the end.

+Edge Rider gives your relations a new method `#to_id_query`:

+    Site.joins(:user).where(:users => { :name => 'Bruce' }).to_id_query

+`#to_id_query` will immediately run an SQL query where it collects all the IDs that match your relation:

+    SELECT sites.id FROM sites INNER JOIN users WHERE sites.user_id = sites.id AND users.name = 'Bruce'

+It now uses these IDs to return a new relation that has **no joins** and a single condition on the `id` column:

+    SELECT * FROM sites WHERE sites.user_id IN (3, 17, 103)

 Installation
 ------------